saddam-satria/react-boilerplate/Readme.md

 <ul style="font-size: 16px;">
     <li>in the production mode, every files in public folder will copy to the build folder</li>
     <li>In the webpack dev server,I preffered use live reload instead of hot reload.
 If you want configure hot reload, change in webpack.config.js</li>
+    <li>All static file serve with the root file, which is /. file locate in the public folder</li>
 </ul>

 ## - Lint